“There’s a spirit at Collinwood that will not let you do what you plan!”

 But finally, the show is starting to acknowledge this frustrating gap in service, starting with Quentin’s mad vision of multiple existence.
 The kids at home are asking where Barnabas is, and finally, the kids on the show are asking too.

 Rooting around in the attic for new story ideas, Daniel runs across a familiar-looking parallel portrait, repainted and covered in dust.
-And then we hear that magical sound — the thumping heartbeat which serves as our version of the bat signal, telling the audience that the vampire’s on backorder, and we’re currently restocking.
+And then we hear that magical sound — the thumping heartbeat which serves as our version of the bat signal, telling the audience that the vampire’s not on the shelf yet, but we’re currently restocking.

 At the sight of America’s grooviest ghoul, Amy falls into a swoon, and she’s given a dark vision of the future, because that’s what fainting is for.